Qiskit/rustworkx/paper.md

 _rustworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to 4 billion.
 The library is particularly suited for applications that have core routines executing graph algorithms.
 In those applications, the performance of _rustworkx_ considerably reduces computation time.
 Examples of applications using _rustworkx_ include the Qiskit compiler [@Qiskit2021], PennyLane [@Bergholm2020], atompack [@Ullberg2021], and qtcodes [@Jha2021].

-For common use cases, _rustworkx_ can provide speedups ranging from 3x to 100x faster compared to the same code using _NetworkX_ while staying competitive with other compiled libraries like _igraph_ and _graph-tool_.
+For common use cases, _rustworkx_ can provide speedups ranging from 3x to 100x compared to the same code using _NetworkX_ while staying competitive with other compiled libraries like _igraph_ and _graph-tool_.
 The gains in performance are application-specific, but as a general rule, the more work that is offloaded to _rustworkx_ and Rust, the larger are the gains.

 We illustrate use cases with examples from the field of quantum computing that motivated the development of the library.

 ## Graph Creation, Manipulation, and Traversal

 The first use case is based on the manipulation of directed acyclic graphs (DAGs) by Qiskit using _rustworkx_.
-Qiskit represents quantum circuits as DAGs which the compiler operates on to perform analysis and transformations [@Childs2019].
+Qiskit represents quantum circuits as DAGs on which the compiler operates to perform analysis and transformations [@Childs2019].

 ![Quantum circuit and its equivalent representation as a DAG of instructions built by Qiskit.\label{fig:dagexample}](paper_img/example_dag_circuit.png){ width=100% height==100% }

-Qiskit creates a DAG whose nodes represent either instructions or registers present in the quantum circuit [@Cross2021] and whose edges represent the registers each instruction operates on.
-Qiskit also applies transformations to the instructions, which manipulates the graph by adding and removing nodes and edges. _rustworkx_ brings the graph data structure underlying those operations.
+Qiskit creates a DAG with nodes that represent either instructions or registers present in the quantum circuit [@Cross2021] and with edges that represent the registers each instruction operates on.
+Qiskit also applies transformations to the instructions, which manipulate the graph by adding and removing nodes and edges. _rustworkx_ brings the graph data structure underlying those operations.

 In addition, Qiskit needs to traverse the graph.
 Some transformations, such as greedily merging instructions to reduce circuit depth, require graph traversal. _rustworkx_ offers the methods for traversals such as breadth-first search, depth-first search, and topological sorting.

 ## Subgraph Isomorphism

-The second use case is based on qubit mapping problem for Noisy Intermediate-Scale Quantum (NISQ) devices [@Bharti2021; @Preskill2018].
+The second use case is based on the qubit mapping problem for Noisy Intermediate-Scale Quantum (NISQ) devices [@Bharti2021; @Preskill2018].
 NISQ devices do not have full connectivity among qubits, hence Qiskit needs to take into account an undirected graph representing the connectivity of the device when compiling quantum circuits.
 Qiskit transforms the quantum circuit such that the pairs of qubits executing two-qubit gates respect the device's architectural constraints.
 There are many proposed solutions to the qubit mapping problem, including algorithms based on subgraph isomorphism [@Li2021].

 ![Graph representing the connectivity of the **`ibmq_montreal`** device.
 Qiskit can check if the required connectivity by a circuit is subgraph isomorphic to the device's connectivity when solving the qubit mapping problem.\label{fig:isomorphismexample}](paper_img/example_coupling_map.png){ width=52.5% height==52.5% }